nashcalc/prototype/README.md

     Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet as opposed to just error handling

+    Add expected payout for mixed strategies

+    Try and combine all nasheqs into a single statement

     Highlight the form if it's a nash eq in pure or highlight the others on a gradient of color depending on probability in mixed strategies (can pass a state down to the form)